alejio/mlops_tutorial/README.md

 ## AlmostOps: Start getting more serious

-In this section, we will enable loading of artefacts from S3, and enable Continuous Deployment of the application, using a Github Action triggered upon any push to master.
+In this section, we will enable loading of artifacts from S3, and enable Continuous Deployment of the application, using a Github Action triggered upon any push to master.

-### Milestone 2: Load artefacts from S3
+### Milestone 2: Load artifacts from S3

 - Create a public S3 bucket and a directory `data`
 - Update the S3 bucket name in config.py